Peter Guillam: In the novels

+Call For the Dead

 Guillam first appears as a minor character in Call for the Dead.
 He is described as having been recruited and trained by Smiley during the Second World War.
 In the aftermath of the apparent suicide of a suspected communist whom Smiley had previously exonerated, Smiley quits the Circus in order to conduct his own private investigation, relying on Guillam to provide him inside information pertinent to the case.
 He appears again in a minor role in The Spy Who Came in From the Cold, again in the role of Smiley's assistant.

+Tinker Tailor Soldier Spy

 Guillam is a major character in Tinker Tailor Soldier Spy, which retcons the chronology of Call for the Dead to make Guillam only forty in 1973.
 At the outset of the book, the failure of a major operation called "Testify" has resulted in Smiley and the former head of the Circus, Control, being fired.
-Guillam survives the purge of personnel loyal to Smiley, but is demoted to the head of the "Scalphunters", fieldmen used in operations that require physical action and/or violence.
+Guillam survives the purge of personnel loyal to Smiley, but is demoted to the head of the Brixton "scalphunters", fieldmen used in operations that require physical action and/or violence.
 The position is seen as one of the least desirable in the Circus, described humorously by Smiley as "cosh and carry".
 One of Guillam's agents, Ricki Tarr, inadvertently learns that the failure of Operation Testify—and Smiley's subsequent termination from the Circus—was due to the presence of a mole in the highest echelons of British intelligence.
-When contacted by Tarr and unsure of whom to trust, he goes to senior Civil Servant Oliver Lacon and, acting as his link man, Guillam facilitates Smiley's secret return from retirement in order to conduct a surreptitious investigation into the identity of the mole.
-Guillam is motivated not only by his loyalty to Smiley but also because, as a result of the Mole's actions, a network of secret agents he ran in the former French North Africa were identified and executed.
-Guillam acts as Smiley's man on the inside in the investigation, which involves his actually stealing files from the Circus Registry at Smiley's request.
+When contacted by Tarr and unsure of whom to trust, he goes to senior civil servant Oliver Lacon and, acting as his link man, Guillam facilitates Smiley's secret return from retirement in order to conduct a surreptitious investigation into the identity of the mole.
+Guillam is motivated not only by his loyalty to Smiley but also because, as a result of the mole's actions, a network of secret agents he ran in the former French North Africa were identified and executed.
+Guillam acts as Smiley's man on the inside in the investigation, which involves his stealing files from the Circus Registry at Smiley's request.
 Over the course of the novel, Guillam grows progressively paranoid and anxious regarding the investigation, at one point doubting the veracity of Tarr's allegations.
-When the mole is finally identified, Guillam loses his temper and physically attacks him, having to be restrained by the other men in the room.
+When the mole is finally identified as Bill Haydon, Guillam loses his temper and physically attacks him, having to be restrained by the other men in the room.